EphraimCompEng/multiplicity/README.md

 }
 ```

-## Conmplex Templates
+## Complex Templates

 Coming Soon

 ## Documentation

-Resouces for usage, general theory and implementations can be found in /docs/.
+Resouces for usage, general theory and implementations can be found in [/docs/](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs).
 For the API Reference head to multiplied's documentation [site](https://ephraimcompeng.github.io/multiplied/)

-For more information head to [/docs/](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs).

 ## Dependencies